CalumMacLellan1995/Real-Time-Project/Readme.md

-# Home-A-Loam an automated watering System
+# Home-A-Loam: an automated plant watering system (RPI project)
-This is the software for a Raspberry Pi automated watering system that we developed for the Real-Time Embedded Systems Programming course at the University of Glasgow.
+This is the software for a Raspberry Pi automated plant watering system that we developed for the Real-Time Embedded Systems Programming course at the University of Glasgow.

 A detailed description of the hardware used as well as the libraries and packages needed for the code can be found in our Wiki